n1ghtrid3r/getmylicense/README.md

 # getmylicense
 Long waiting times for booking your driving practical test?
 Don't worry, some people cancel their tests;  this tool will automatically get you the earliest date at your preferred location.

+For instance, I had gotten the waiting time for my friend down from 6 months, to 2 weeks.
 <h1>Steps on usage</h1>
 <ul>
   <li>Download the Selenium IDE as a Chrome extension.</li>